themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

   </div>
 </template>
 ```
 This is all pretty straightforward.
 The part we want to pay attention to most is the `<ul class="btn-list"></ul>` element.
 Here, we give each of our services their own button, rounding out the list with a button to sign in with an email.
-Next, we'll look at the controller we're using to make each of these buttons actuall _do something_.
+Next, we'll look at the controller we're using to make each of these buttons actually _do something_.
 Ignore the `{{>signInWithEmailModal}}` inclusion, we'll tackle that in a bit.

 <div class="note">
   <h3>A quick note</h3>
   <p>In this recipe, we're only focusing on the more popular OAuth implementation that Meteor offers.
-Along with Facebook, GitHub, Google, and Twitter, Meteor also offers access to OAuth login for Meetup, Weibo, and the recently release <a href="https://www.meteor.com/account-settings">Meteor Developer Account</a> service.
+Along with Facebook, GitHub, Google, and Twitter, Meteor also offers access to OAuth login for Meetup, Weibo, and the recently released <a href="https://www.meteor.com/account-settings">Meteor Developer Account</a> service.
 Like we'll discover with Twitter, Weibo and Meteor Developer accounts also do not offer the ability to request specific permissions for users.</p>
 </div>